gwolfis/f5-bigip-terraform/README.md

-# F5 BIG-IP in Azure by using Terraform
+# F5 BIG-IP in AWS and Azure by using Terraform

 **This is a community based project.
 As such, F5 does not provide any offical support for this project**